canro91/canro91.github.io/_posts/2019-03-22-WhatTheFuncAction.md

 ---
 layout: post
 title: What the Func, Action?
+Func vs Action
 description: What's the difference between Func and Action?
 How do I use them?
 This is a frequently asked question and a tricky subject.
 Here it is another take.
 tags: tutorial csharp
 cover: Cover.png
 cover-alt: Func vs Action
 ---

-What's the difference between `Func` and `Action`?
+What's the difference between Func and Action in C#?
 This is a common C# interview question.
 Let's find it out!

 **The difference between Func and Action is the return type of the method they point to.
 Action references a method with no return type.
 And, Func references a method with a return type.**